anttiharju/compare-changes/README.md

 # compare-changes

 Takes the name of a wildcard workflow and a JSON array generated with [find-changes-action](https://github.com/anttiharju/find-changes-action) as inputs and outputs true/false based on whether any of the `on.push.paths` of the workflow match a file in the JSON array.

-This is useful to introduce granularity to your workflows.
+This is useful to introduce job and step granularity to your workflows.
 One can save a lot of time by executing long-running jobs conditionally.
-An extreme example of what can achieve with the action can be found in this repository's validate job in the [plan workflow](https://github.com/anttiharju/compare-changes/blob/main/.github/workflows/plan.yml).

 ## Trivial example

 The same result could be achieved with the use of `on.pull_request.paths`, but the purpose is to provide a minimal example.

 The real value comes from advanced use-cases of granularity, i.e. chained use of the compare-changes action for different conditions and still defining all jobs as part of the same workflow.
 This last point allows you to have your branch protection rules only require a finish-ci job, that has all other jobs in its needs.
 This makes working on the CI a lot simpler because you're free to add/remove jobs without coordinating changes to branch protection rules via repository admins.

+A good non-trivial example is this repository's validate job in the [plan workflow](https://github.com/anttiharju/compare-changes/blob/main/.github/workflows/plan.yml).

 ```yml
 # .github/workflows/example.yml